 - For any amount of time if the National Weather Service has issued a heat advisory.

-And if the temperature reaches 105 degrees, pet owners must use cooling mechanisms like misting systems or portable air conditioners.1
+If the temperature reaches 105 degrees, pet owners must use cooling mechanisms like misting systems or portable air conditioners.1

-- using a prong, pinch, or choke collar or similar restraint, or
+- Using a prong, pinch, or choke collar or similar restraint, or

-- using a tether, chain, tie, trolley or pulley system, or other device that:
+- Using a tether, chain, tie, trolley or pulley system, or other device that:

-- allows the dog to reach a fence or other object that may cause the dog to become injured, entangled, or to die by strangulation after jumping the fence or object
+- allows the dog to reach a fence or other object that may cause the dog to become injured, entangled, or to die by strangulation after jumping the fence or object.

-Nevada law further mandates that any pen or outdoor enclosure used to maintain a dog be appropriate for the dog’s size and breed.
+Nevada law requires that any pen or outdoor enclosure used to maintain a dog be appropriate for the dog’s size and breed.
 If the property is too small to comply with the above restraint requirements, a dog may be maintained unrestrained in a pen or other outdoor enclosure.
-Note that these restraint and enclosure requirements do not apply to a dog that is either:

-- tethered, chained, tied, restrained, or placed in a pen or enclosure by a veterinarian during the course of the veterinarian’s practice,
+- Tethered, chained, tied, restrained, or placed in a pen or enclosure by a veterinarian during the course of the veterinarian’s practice,

-- being used lawfully to hunt a species of wildlife in Nevada during the hunting season for that species,
+- Being used lawfully to hunt a species of wildlife in Nevada during the hunting season for that species,

-- receiving training to hunt a species of wildlife in Nevada,
+- Receiving training to hunt a species of wildlife in Nevada,

-- in attendance at and participating in an exhibition, show, contest, or other event in which the skill, breeding, or stamina of the dog is judged or examined,
+- In attendance at and participating in an exhibition, show, contest, or other event in which the skill, breeding, or stamina of the dog is judged or examined,

-- being kept in a shelter or boarding facility or temporarily in a camping area,
+- Being kept in a shelter or boarding facility or temporarily in a camping area,

-- temporarily being cared for as part of a rescue operation or in any other manner in conjunction with a bona fide nonprofit organization formed for animal welfare purposes,
+- Temporarily being cared for as part of a rescue operation or in any other manner in conjunction with a bona fide nonprofit organization formed for animal welfare purposes,

-- living on land that is directly related to an active agricultural operation, if the restraint is reasonably necessary to ensure the safety of the dog (“agricultural operation” means any activity that is necessary for the commercial growing and harvesting of crops or the raising of livestock or poultry), or
+- Living on land that is directly related to an active agricultural operation, if the restraint is reasonably necessary to ensure the safety of the dog (“agricultural operation” means any activity that is necessary for the commercial growing and harvesting of crops or the raising of livestock or poultry), or

 Also, note that dog retailers, dealers, and operators are required to follow additional laws regarding dog handling that may differ from the above.2

-1.3.
 Penalties

-Note that any jail time may be served intermittently at the discretion of the judge.
-However, each period of confinement must be no less than four (4) consecutive hours and must occur either at a time when the defendant is not required to be at the place of employment or on a weekend.
+Any jail time may be served intermittently at the discretion of the judge.
+However, each period of confinement must be no less than four consecutive hours and must occur either at a time when you are not required to be at your place of employment or on a weekend. |

 When determining the punishment, the judge takes into account several factors including the condition of the animal.
 Predictably the sentence will probably be more severe if the animal died or sustained an injury.